 - Right Not to be Subject to Automated Decision-Making, Including Profiling: You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or significantly affects you.

 To make a subject access request, you should send the request to email@example.com.
-In some cases, we may need to ask for proof of identification before the request can be processed.
-We will inform you if we need to verify your identity and the documents we require.
 We normally will respond to a request within a period of one (1) month from the date it is received.
 In some cases, such as where AVI-SPL processes large amounts of an individual’s Personal Data, we may need up to three (3) months of the date the request is received in order to respond.
 We will write to you within one (1) month of receiving the original request to tell you if this is the case.